Frequently Asked Questions

 Do I need anything else to get started?

 You may want to find a cover and a typewriter pad.
+We sell the best one here.
+There are cheaper varietals that are not as good.
 Those are not necessary, but are sometimes nice to have with certain models.
 The pad just buffers the sound somewhat, and keeps the machine from slipping around on its sometimes stiff old rubber feet.

 Is it easy to learn to type?